nikitavoloboev/data/productivity/flow/Rules.md

 ## Anki
  - Post all my anki decks in the wiki here under [anki decks](../anki/anki-decks.md)
+- Lowercase all deck names and folders
+- Follow the same capitalising rules as in markdown for making cards
+	- start all cards capitalised

 ## Product Hunt
 - Add products I like to an appropriate collection